dennislamcv1/IBMDEXCELR/README.md

-# IBMDSR
+# IBMDEXCELR
-## IBM Data Analytics with Excel and R Professional Certificate
+## IBM Data Analytics with Excel and R Professional Certificate (9 course series)

-### About this Professional Certificate

-This Professional Certificate is intended for anyone who is seeking to develop the job-ready skills, tools, and portfolio for an entry-level data analyst or data scientist position.
-Through these eight online courses, you will dive into the role of a data analyst or data scientist and develop the essential skills you need work with a range of data sources and apply powerful tools, including Excel, Cognos Analytics, and the R programming language, towards becoming a data driven practitioner, and gaining a competitive edge in the job market.
+Prepare for the in-demand field of data analytics.
+In this program, you’ll learn high valued skills like Excel, Cognos Analytics, and R programming language to get job-ready in less than 3 months.

+Data analytics is a strategy-based science where data is analyzed to find trends, answer questions, shape business processes, and aid decision-making.
+This Professional Certificate focuses on data analysis using Microsoft Excel and R programming language.
+If you’re interested in using Python, please explore the IBM Data Analyst PC.

+This program will teach you the foundational data skills employers are seeking for entry level data analytics roles and will provide a portfolio of projects and a Professional Certificate from IBM to showcase your expertise to potential employers.

-By the end of this Professional Certificate, you will be able to explain the data analyst and data scientist roles.
-You will work with Excel spreadsheets and utilize them for data analysis to create charts and plots.
-You will utilize Cognos Analytics to create interactive dashboards.
-You will work with relational databases and query data using SQL statements.
-You will use the R programming language to complete the entire data analysis process - including data preparation, statistical analysis, data visualization, predictive modeling, and creating interactive data applications.
-You will also communicate your data findings and learn to prepare a report for stakeholders.
+You’ll learn the latest skills and tools used by professional data analysts and upon successful completion of this program, you will be able to work with Excel spreadsheets, Jupyter Notebooks, and R Studio to analyze data and create visualizations.
+You will also use the R programming language to complete the entire data analysis process,  including data preparation, statistical analysis, data visualization, predictive modeling and creating interactive dashboards.
+Lastly, you’ll learn how to communicate your data findings and prepare a summary report.

-This program is suitable for anyone with a passion for learning and does not require any prior data analysis, statistics, or programming experience.
-### Applied Learning Project

-Throughout this Professional Certificate, you will complete hands-on labs and projects to help you gain practical experience with Excel, Cognos Analytics, SQL, and the R programing language and related libraries for data science, including Tidyverse, Tidymodels, R Shiny, ggplot2, Leaflet, and rvest.

-In the final course in this Professional Certificate, you will complete a capstone project that applies what you have learned to a challenge that requires data collection, analysis, basic hypothesis testing, visualization, and modelling to be performed on real-world datasets.
+This program is ACE® and FIBAA recommended—when you complete, you can earn up to 15 college credits and 4 ECTS credits.s.